jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-claptone-on-after-parties-in-the-amazon-pastries.md

 <br><br>
 **RR: The dance music world has been shaken by the death of [Avicii](http://www.avicii.com), and many say relentless touring schedules and certain aspects of the DJ lifestyle (such as alcohol) contributed to his death.
 As someone who faces similar pressures, how do you look after your own wellbeing?**

-Claptone: Tragic moments like these should make you realize and appreciate the simple and beautiful things in DJ life that often get overlooked and buried under a massive touring and PR schedule.
+Claptone: Tragic moments like these should make you realise and appreciate the simple and beautiful things in DJ life that often get overlooked and buried under a massive touring and PR schedule.
 In the end there is pressure comparable to that of upper management when you are part of the machine and at a certain level in your career.
 It’s all about balance... take time off, create a good work environment and work with a reliable and well structured team.

 ![null](/img/claptone-2.png)